curry0622/React-Native-Practice/README.md

 ## How to use this app

-1. First install `Expo Go` on your mobile.
+1. First install `Expo Go` on your mobile phone.

 2. Visit
 <https://expo.dev/@curry0622/intelligent-assistant-app>